copperwall/bootstrap-site/README.md

 # Personal Site

-This is a personal website, that I am writing with the help of Twitter's [bootstrap](http://github.com/twitter/bootstrap).
+This is a personal website, that I am writing with the help of [bootstrap](http://github.com/twitter/bootstrap).

 As of recently, the homepage is mostly complete.
 Most of the new work I'm doing on this is going to the blog page, which uses php to read from a local mysql database.
 Currently, all posts are loaded from the db, but I would like to display one at a time and let the user load more as they want.